 Renting points for a DVC room is a great way to save money if you want to stay in a deluxe resort, want a kitchen, washer/dryer, etc. Each location has a cost in points based on time of year, location, view and type of room.

 In case some of you do not know, Disney Vacation Club is something people buy into.
 You can find all of the details of membership in First Time Disney Vacation Club Buyer’s Guide.
 People invest so they can stay at over 500 locations throughout the world including Disney cruises and Adventures by Disney.
 The points are most commonly used at Walt Disney World.
-All locations are deluxe resorts, but most DVC locations are separate from where guests who book rooms directly with Disney.
+All locations are deluxe resorts.
+Most DVC locations/buildings are separate from where guests who book hotel rooms directly with Disney.
 The DVC rooms have more amenities than the standard rooms in the resort.

-Example: our vacation party is only 4 people, but if we booked a one bedroom villa, one couple would be sleeping on a pullout couch in the living room and, most likely, we will all share one bathroom.
-(Two resorts have 2 bathrooms in the 1 bedroom villa.)
-My husband and I wanted to be able to walk out into the kitchen without intruding on our friends’ personal space, which is why we paid for a 2 bedroom villa for 4 people.
+Our vacation party in 2016 was only 4 people.
+If we booked a one bedroom villa, one couple would be sleeping on a pullout couch in the living room and, most likely, we will all share one bathroom.
+(Only two resorts have 2 bathrooms in the 1 bedroom villa.)
+My husband and I wanted to be able to walk out of our bedroom and into the kitchen without intruding on our friends’ personal space.
+This is why we paid for a 2 bedroom villa for 4 people.

 You need to remember that Disney states that rooms sleep up to so many people, but the dynamics of the guests may not allow 2 people in the same bed.

-Example: A two bedroom villa sleeps 8 or 9 (depending on resort).
-This would be one king size bed for 2 people in one bedroom, 4 people in 2 queen size beds in the 2nd bedroom, 2 people on the pullout couch in the living room and one person on the sleeper chair in the same living room.
+A two bedroom villa sleeps 8 or 9 (depending on the resort).
+This villa has one king size bed, 2 queen size beds, 1 pullout couch and sleeper chair.
+According to Disney, that sleeps 9 people.
 As I said, depending on dynamics of the vacation party, that may not work.
-You may want to consider a 3 bedroom villa, which is what we did with 9 people on our last trip even though the 3 bedroom villa sleeps 12 people.
+You may want to consider a 3 bedroom villa.
+That is what we did with 9 people on our 2015 trip even though the 3 bedroom villa sleeps 12 people.

-Only 2 downsides I noticed with renting points is that you cannot book more than 11 months out and you cannot make your own changes on your reservation, which are very minimal issues.
+I noticed with renting points is that you cannot book more than 11 months out.
+You also cannot make your own changes on your reservation, which are very minimal issues.
 All changes and/or additions need to be done by the rental store/owner of points and there could be additional costs (fees) involved.
 Rest assure, you will receive all necessary information to run your reservation on your “My Disney Experience”.
 So, if that is good for you along with saving money and staying in a truly magical resort, renting DVC points is the way to go.
 It was a very seamless process.
 Want some help or have some questions?
 Let me know!